PJLab-ADG/neuralsim/dataio/colmap/README.md

 # [neuralsim] COLMAP-like dataset

-This DatasetIO can be used for any dataset collected with COLMAP.
+This SceneDataset can be used for any dataset collected with COLMAP.

 The directory file structure should be as follows: